learning-zone/java-basics/README.md

 1. What is the use of getGeneratedKeys() method in Statement?
 1. What is the use of setFetchSize() and setMaxRows() methods in Statement?
 1. What is JDBC Savepoint?
 How to use it?

+# Java String

+1. Define a StringJoiner and write a sample code?
+1. What is the difference between creating String as new() and literal?
+1. Why is char array better than String for storing password?
+1. Why are the objects immutable in java?
+1. How many ways can we create the string object?
+1. How can we create an immutable class in Java?
+1. Why CharArray() is preferred over String to store the password?
+1. Why strings have been made immutable in Java?
+1. What is String Constant Pool?
+1. What is String Pool?
+1. Difference between String, StringBuffer and StringBuilder?
+1. Why String is immutable or final in Java
+1. Memory leak issue in String class
+1. How many objects will be created with string initialization code?
+1. What is String in Java?
+How does String work in Java?
+String is a data type?
+1. What are different ways to create String Object?
+1. How can we make String upper case or lower case?
+1. What is String subSequence method?
+1. How to convert String to char and vice versa?
+1. How to convert String to byte array and vice versa?
+1. Can we use String in switch case?
+1. How to Split String in java?
+1. Why Char array is preferred over String for storing password?
+1. How do you check if two Strings are equal in Java?
+1. Does String is thread-safe in Java?
+1. Why String is popular HashMap key in Java?
+1. How do you check if two Strings are equal in Java?
+1. What does String intern() method do?
+1. How to convert String to int and vice versa?
+1. How to convert String to Date in java?
+1. How do you convert bytes to String?
+1. How to Optimize Java String Creation?
+1. Is String keyword in Java?
+1. String comparison with equals() and '=='?
+1. How do you convert a String(YYYYMMDD) to date in Java?
+1. Why java uses the concept of the string literal?
+1. What is the purpose of toString() method in Java?

+# Java Exception Handling

+1. What is UnsupportedOperationException?
+1. What is difference between Error and Exception?
+1. What are the types of Exceptions?
+Explain the hierarchy of Java Exception classes?
+1. Explain about Exception Propagation.
+1. What’s the base class of all exception classes?
+1. What are important methods of Java Exception Class?
+1. How to write custom exception in Java?
+1. What is OutOfMemoryError in Java?
+1. What are different scenarios causing “Exception in thread main”?
+1. What happens when exception is thrown by main method?
+1. Provide some Java Exception Handling Best Practices?
+1. What are the differences between Checked Exception and Unchecked Exception?
+1. What purpose does the keywords final, finally, and finalize, fulfill?
+1. What are the differences between throw and throws?
+1. What is a finally block?
+Is there a case when finally will not execute?
+1. What is the base class for Error and Exception?
+1. Is it necessary that each try block must be followed by a catch block?
+1. Can finally block be used without a catch?
+1. Is there any case when finally will not be executed?
+1. Can an exception be rethrown?
+1. Can subclass overriding method declare an exception if parent class method doesn't throw an exception?
+1. What will happen to the Exception object after exception handling?

+# Garbage Collection

+1. How can an object be unreferenced?
+1. What is the purpose of garbage collection in Java, and when is it used?
+1. The difference between Serial and Parallel Garbage Collector?
+1. A difference between WeakReference and SoftReference in Java?
+1. Explain Java Heap space and Garbage collection?
+1. How do you find memory usage from Java program?
+How much percent of the heap is used?
+1. What is the difference between stack and heap in Java?
+1. What does System.gc() and Runtime.gc() methods do?
+1. How do WeakHashMap works?
+1. What is -XX:+UseCompressedOops JVM option?
+Why use it?
+1. How do you find if JVM is 32-bit or 64-bit from Java Program?
+1. What is the maximum heap size of 32-bit and 64-bit JVM?
+1. Can you guarantee the garbage collection process?
+1. What's the difference between "a == b" and "a.equals(b)"?
+1. What is a.hashCode() used for?
+How is it related to a.equals(b)?
+1. What is a compile time constant in Java?
+What is the risk of using it?
+1. What is the size of int in 64-bit JVM?
+1. What is the size of an int variable in 32-bit and 64-bit JVM?
+1. If an object reference is set to null, will the Garbage Collector immediately free the memory held by that object?
+1. What is the difference between Serial and Throughput Garbage collector?
+1. Does Garbage collection occur in permanent generation space in JVM?
+1. When does an Object becomes eligible for Garbage collection in Java?

 # Java Programs